 This training is designed to provide teaching strategies for potential instructors to train staff in their agencies or departments.
 This training emphasizes the importance of the teamwork involved in foodborne disease investigation.
 We encourage attendees from environmental health professionals, epidemiologists, and laboratory staff from the same or partnering agencies or jurisdictions to attend.

-The Department of Public Health and the Department of Food Science and Technology (College of Agricultural Sciences and Natural Resources) jointly offer a graduate certificate in food safety to prepare public health and food industry leaders, researchers, educators, and practitioners to understand and apply knowledge and skills to enhance food safety and prevent food-related disease.
+The Department of Public Health and the University of Tennessee, Knoxville (Department of Public Health and Department of Food Science and Technology) jointly offer a fully online graduate certificate in food safety to prepare public health and food industry leaders, researchers, educators, and practitioners to understand and apply knowledge and skills to enhance food safety and prevent food-related disease.

 The Center for Agriculture and Food Security and Preparedness, the Department of Biomedical and Diagnostic Sciences, and the College of Veterinary Medicine are partners supporting this certificate.